 One can estimate how much water they use at home with some simple online calculators:

 Water Conservation strategies

 As the population grows, so does the stress on available water resources.
-Hence, there are a number of water conservation strategies, with some of most intuitive approaches being:
+Hence, there are a number of water conservation strategies, with some of the most intuitive approaches being: